 Answers returned from graphen

 8 answers are automatically generated; 15.5 answers are semi-automatically generaated; there may be some results returned;12 answers are answered by person.
 The answers are divided into three kinds: Yes, no, no know.
+(YES\NO\N/A)

-(YES\NO\N/A)COMMENT, 1000 characters at most，Each question is accompanied by a COMMENT for notes.
+4. Comment, 1000 characters at most，Each question is accompanied by a comment for notes.

-The answer is N/A, and the system will extract some COMMENT copies, and automatically display them in the COMMETNT form.
+The answer is N/A, and the system will extract some COMMENT copies, and automatically display them in the comment form.
 See the attached table in detail.
-The answer to the system is whether yer or no and can be manually modified.
+The 5. answer to the system is whether yer or no and can be manually modified.